-Proportionality should underpin the consideration of the proposed guidance.
+Proportionality should underpin the consideration and implementation of the guidance.
 Regulators and firms should consider the risks posed by AI and ML while not undermining key safeguards that the guidance seeks to put in place.
-In judging proportionality consideration should be given to the activity that is being undertaken, the complexity of the activity, risk profiles, and the potential impact that the technology has on client outcomes and market integrity.
+In judging proportionality, consideration should be given to the activity that is being undertaken, the complexity of the activity, risk profiles, the degree of autonomy of the AI and ML applications, and the potential impact that the technology has on client outcomes and market integrity.
 Regulators should use their own judgement when applying this overarching principle.

-When considering proportionality, it is not appropriate to consider the size of the firm as the only factor.
+When considering proportionality, the size of the firm is only one factor.
 In practice, the activities of a relatively small firm could have a material impact on market participants and the orderly functioning of markets.
 Regulators should consider what impact the technology could have on client outcomes, as well as markets.
-Client facing tools that rely on AI and ML, for example, might have a greater impact on client outcomes as opposed to where the technology is supporting back or middle office functions.
+Client facing tools that rely on AI and ML, for example, might have a greater impact on client outcomes as opposed to technology that is supporting back or middle office functions.

-Given the significant potential risks and harms the measures intend to address, IOSCO members are encouraged to consider the extent to which these measures should be implemented in the context of regulated entities, business models, and their own legal and regulatory framework.
+Given the significant potential risks and harms the measures intend to address, IOSCO members are encouraged to consider the extent to which these measures should be implemented in the context of regulated entities' business models, and their own legal and regulatory framework.

 Measure 1: Regulators should consider requiring firms to have designated senior management responsible for the oversight of the development, testing, deployment, monitoring and controls of AI and ML.
-This includes requiring firms to have a documented internal governance framework, with clear lines of accountability.
-Senior Management should designate an appropriately senior individual (or groups of individuals), with the relevant skill set and knowledge to sign off on initial deployment and substantial updates of the technology.
+This includes a documented internal governance framework, with clear lines of accountability.
+Firms should designate an appropriately senior individual (or groups of individuals), with the relevant and current skill set and knowledge to sign off on initial deployment and substantial updates of the technology, which might also be combined with an already existing person overseeing overall technology and/ or data.

-This measure looks to embed accountability in all aspects of a firm's use of AI and ML and helps ensure the technology is appropriately understood, tested, deployed and monitored.
+This measure looks to embed accountability in all aspects of a firm's use of AI and ML and helps ensure the technology (and its underlying data) is appropriately understood, tested, deployed and monitored.
 The most senior people (senior management) in firms who perform key roles (such as "senior management functions" in the UK) are typically accountable for the overall performance of the firm.
 This accountability extends to the actions and outcomes of AI and ML models, including externally sourced models.
-This responsibility requires clear lines of accountability, including procedures to approve the development, deployment and subsequent updates of trading algorithms and to solve problems identified when monitoring trading algorithms.
-Clear lines of accountability include firms having a documented internal governance framework (which include the legal, compliance and risk management).
+This responsibility may require clear lines of accountability, including procedures to approve the development, deployment and subsequent updates of trading algorithms and to solve problems identified when monitoring trading algorithms.
+Clear lines of accountability include firms having a documented internal governance framework (which include the legal, compliance and risk management functions).
 Regulators should consider requiring firms to:

-- Understand how AI and ML are being utilised, including the intended outcomes; - Implement appropriate controls and governance frameworks to oversee and challenge the outcomes derived from the AI and ML models, including externally sourced models; - Formulate a clear methodology document their methodology and have an audit trail of the use of AI and ML across the life cycle of the use of AI and across their business; and - Assess whether the technology is applied consistently with the firm's risk appetite and client's risk tolerance, and in an ethical manner.
+- Understand how AI and ML are being utilised, including the intended outcomes; - Implement appropriate controls and governance frameworks to oversee and challenge the outcomes derived from the AI and ML models, including underlying data and/or externally sourced models; - Formulate a clear methodology document their methodology and have an audit trail of the use of AI and ML across the life cycle of the use of AI and across their business; and - Assess whether the technology is applied consistently with the firm's risk appetite and client's risk tolerance, and in an ethical manner.